 - The repayment of any over award of financial aid.

-In accordance with federal regulations set forth by the Higher Education Act of 1965, as amended, a summary of consumer information that must be provided to all students at Saddleback College, can found at: http://www.saddleback.edu/fao/student-consumer-information.
+- In accordance with federal regulations set forth by the Higher Education Act of 1965, as amended, a summary of consumer information that must be provided to all students at Saddleback College, can found on the Student Consumer Information page.

 Saddleback College participates in the Federal Direct Loan Program and does not offer private loans or participate in private or alternative loan programs.

 The Higher Opportunity Act (HEOA) of 2008 requires institutions of higher education to develop and enforce a code of conduct that prohibits conflicts of interest for financial aid personnel.
 Accordingly, Saddleback College has created the following code of conduct.

 The policy applies to all employees who work in the Financial Aid Office and all other school employees, officers, and agents who have responsibilities with respect to education loans.